sourman/loobbe/design.md

 	 * Program complexity must also be considered since the human brain contains
 	 * more than 1 billion neurons.
 Each with up to 100 thousand target neurons
 	 * at the terminal end of each axon.
 We should avoid creating 1 billion
-	 * linked lists, each with 100 thousand items ti be updated in every
+	 * linked lists, each with 100 thousand items to be updated in every
 	 * iteration of the program

 Neuron
 	Monitors
-		Dendrite connections - random start, spread around area of cell head. more receptive to nurons that fire in sync wiht this nuron. slowly goes back to original strength in decay pattern if pattern not repeated
+		Dendrite connections - random start, spread around area of cell head.
+More receptive to neurons that fire in sync with this neuron.
+Slowly goes back to original strength in decay pattern if pattern not repeated
 		Glucose - energy for cell
 		Oxygen - reward